After Dhurandhar 2's bumper success, how Rakesh Bedi has become the poster boy of advertisers - BusinessToday

 Bedi's Jameel Jamali is not your typical Pakistani politician, like a Sheikh Rashid or a Fawad Hussain Chaudhary.
 And therein lies director Aditya Dhar's genius, who portrays Jamali as a slippery Pakistani politician whose loyalties are never clearly known until the very end.

 Unlike his many other characters, Jamali does not just mouth comic one-liners and jokes but also becomes the moment that audiences look forward to.
-One of his most popular dialogues in the film, "Mera bachcha hai tu", has become so popular that it has found its way into advertising campaigns of popular brands.
+One of his dialogues in the film, "Mera bachcha hai tu", has become so popular that it has found its way into advertising campaigns of popular brands.

 How are brands using Bedi's newfound fame as Jameel Jamali?